Our Policies

 Boise Girls Academy does not condone, participate in, or inflict corporal punishment (any form of inflicting pain or physical deprivation) on the students in our care.
 Our policy reflects our belief that corporal punishment is counter to our efforts of building relationships.
 Instead, we use a more effective and teachable form of discipline through the loss of certain privileges, added chores, and writing projects.

 All correction is done in an orderly and respectful manner.
 Our staff is trained in using biblical standards in positively addressing negative behavior.
-We do not use negative punishment (food deprivation, sleep deprivation, corporal punishment, scare tactics, or a point system).
+We do not use negative punishment (food deprivation, sleep deprivation, corporal punishment, or scare tactics).
 Privileges may be taken away for a time or chores added.
 Our goal is to help your daughter see and tear down her own destructive and distorted patterns of thinking and behaviors and using positive peer pressure — her student peers hold her to these standards.
 All this is done with the staff closely monitoring, facilitating, and intervening to show appropriate instruction and counseling.

 Boise Girls Academy is a program for the whole family.
 A pivotal and critical aspect of the program is the mandatory participation of parents at certain times.
-Parents are expected to participate in program curriculum and attend several Parent Weekends.
+Parents are expected to participate in program curriculum and attend Parent Weekends every other month.
 A student’s success is dependent on the parent’s willingness to support the mentoring process of the program.

 Students are encouraged to write parents regularly and may do so immediately upon arrival.

 During this critical time in your daughter’s life, we request that you contact her frequently through letters and/or cards.
 Carefully chosen words can be of great value in achieving insightful responses and non-judgmental feedback.
-We will derive topics for your daughter’s phone calls and letters to you from issues she has revealed in counseling and also from the personal growth curriculum that Boise Girls Academy will have her face.
+We will derive topics for your daughter’s phone calls and letters to you from issues she has revealed and also from the personal growth curriculum that she will be assigned.

-Phone calls every week to parents are 15 minutes in duration, are scheduled in advance by staff.
+Phone calls every week to parents are 15 minutes in duration and are scheduled in advance by staff.
 Since much can be learned in regard to a resident’s progress by their interactions with parents on the phone, these phone calls are monitored and evaluated by staff.

-Visits are allowed and encouraged during Parent Weekends, held every other month for two days (Friday evening until Saturday evening).
+Visits are during Parent Weekends, which are held every other month for two days (Friday evening until Saturday evening).

-Parents are welcome to email and/or call us for progress reports.
-Keeping families informed and involved in the process is of the utmost priority.
+Parents and staff are in regular and weekly communication.
+Keeping families informed and involved in the process is a priority.

 Staff Background Check Policy